-The Audit Committee reviews the Company's financial reporting process on behalf of the Board.
+The audit committee reviews the Company's financial reporting process on behalf of the Board.
 Management has the primary responsibility for the preparation and integrity of the consolidated financial statements and the reporting process, including establishing and monitoring the system of internal financial controls.
-In this context, during fiscal year 2021, the Audit Committee met and held discussions with management and BDO, the Company's independent registered public accounting firm.
-Management has represented to the Audit Committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2021 were prepared in accordance with accounting principles generally accepted in the United States of America, and the Audit Committee has reviewed and discussed the audited financial statements of the Company with management of the Company and with BDO.
+In this context, during fiscal year 2022, the audit committee met and held discussions with management and BDO, the Company's independent registered public accounting firm.
+Management has represented to the audit committee that the Company's consolidated financial statements for the fiscal year ended December 31, 2022 were prepared in accordance with accounting principles generally accepted in the United States of America, and the audit committee has reviewed and discussed the audited financial statements of the Company with management of the Company and with BDO.

-In addition, the Audit Committee has reviewed and discussed with BDO: (i) the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB"), and the Securities and Exchange Commission (the "SEC"); and (ii) the written disclosures and the letter received from BDO required by applicable requirements of PCAOB regarding BDO's communications with the Audit Committee concerning independence and the independence of BDO from the Company and its management.
+In addition, the audit committee has reviewed and discussed with BDO: (i) the matters required to be discussed by the applicable requirements of the Public Company Accounting Oversight Board (the "PCAOB"), and the Securities and Exchange Commission (the "SEC"); and (ii) the written disclosures and the letter received from BDO required by applicable requirements of PCAOB regarding BDO's communications with the audit committee concerning independence and the independence of BDO from the Company and its management.
+Based on this review and discussion, the audit committee recommended to the Board that the audited financial statements be included in the Company's annual report on Form 10-K for the year ended December 31, 2022.

-Respectfully submitted by the members of the Audit Committee of the Board of Directors as of February 22, 2022, the date as of which the 10-K was filed:
+Respectfully submitted by the members of the audit committee of the Board of Directors as of February 27, 2023, the date as of which the 10-K was filed:

-Cynthia Lucchese, Chair Rebecca Chambers Catherine Szyman
+Cynthia Lucchese, Chair Rebecca Chambers Catherine Szyman Robert Warner

-PROPOSAL 3 - ADVISORY VOTE ON COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS
+PROPOSAL 3-ADVISORY VOTE ON COMPENSATION OF OUR NAMED EXECUTIVE OFFICERS

 Pursuant to Section 14A of the Exchange Act, we are providing our stockholders with the opportunity to cast a non-binding advisory vote to approve the compensation of our named executive officers, or NEOs, as disclosed in this proxy statement.
-This advisory vote is not intended to address any specific item or compensation, but rather the overall compensation of the Company's NEOs and the philosophy, policies and practices described in this proxy statement.
+This proposal, commonly known as "say-on-pay" proposal, is not intended to address any specific item or compensation, but rather the overall compensation of the Company's NEOs and the philosophy, policies and practices described in this proxy statement.

-The Compensation of the Company's NEOs subject to this advisory vote is disclosed in this proxy statement under the Section entitled "Executive Compensation - Compensation Discussion and Analysis," the compensation tables and the related narrative disclosure contained in this proxy statement.
+The Compensation of the Company's NEOs subject to this advisory vote is disclosed in this proxy statement under the Section entitled "Executive Compensation-Compensation Discussion and Analysis," the compensation tables and the related narrative disclosure contained in this proxy statement.
 As described in detail in these disclosures, the Company's compensation philosophy is to maintain a straight-forward executive compensation program that fosters an ownership mentality by emphasizing the long-term equity compensation coupled with cash compensation in the form of a base salary and incentive cash program that meets current needs.
-Please read the Compensation Discussion and Analysis and the compensation tables that follow it for additional details about the Company's executive compensation programs, including information about the fiscal 2021 compensation of the Company's NEOs
+Please read the Compensation Discussion and Analysis and the compensation tables that follow it for additional details about the Company's executive compensation programs, including information about the fiscal 2022 compensation of the Company's NEOs.